 Q: Please tell us about the response to trying out the new style of football.
 Also, what stage do you think the penetration of that style is at?

-A, the ball possession rate is definitely increasing, and the struggling part now is the final finishing in the attacking third.
-The team hasn't been getting results as a whole, but we have been gradually improving in training.
-However, I think we can only obtain it by winning through the experience in the matches.
-The confidence gained there will definitely contribute to the team's growth, so although we are currently struggling at that stage, I feel that the team is growing while repeating trial and error.
+A: The ball possession rate has definitely been increasing, and what we are currently struggling with is the final finishing part in the attacking third.
+The team hasn’t been getting results easily, and although we have been gradually improving through training, I believe we need to earn it through match experience.
+The confidence gained there will surely help the team grow, so while we are struggling at that stage now, I feel that the team is growing through repeated trial and error.

 Q: I think there are various reactions regarding the recent match results, but do you feel a sense of accomplishment in seeing what we are trying to do taking shape?

-A, the ball possession rate is really improving, and I feel that it is completely different from last season.
-On the other hand, as a forward player, I still feel frustrated that I can't win and can't score goals, so there is a little bit of irritation there.
+A: The ball possession rate has really increased, and I feel it is completely different from last season.
+On the other hand, as a forward player, there is a strong frustration from not being able to win or score goals, and I do feel a bit of that irritation.

 Q, in the final part of the breakdown, I feel that we can see the team trying to make use of the players' strengths, such as the speed of Ryo Nagai.

-A, personally, I want to increase the scenes like assisting Adailton in the Kobe match.
-If we can share that with the whole team, it will be the best chance when we push it in that depth, and if we just give a fast cross, the defense can react quite well, but those kinds of balls are more difficult.
-If we can increase that accuracy both individually and as a team, the number of goals will probably increase, so we need to expand the approach to that extent and widen the range.
-It has been gradually studied, so while expanding the range, I want to focus on the results and continue in the second half.
+A, personally, I want to increase the number of scenes like the one where I assisted Ada (Adailton) in the match against Kobe.
+If the whole team can share that, it becomes the biggest chance when we push the ball that deep.
+Defenders can usually react to just fast crosses, but balls like that are actually more difficult.
+If we can improve that accuracy both individually and as a team, the number of goals will probably increase.
+After that, we need to broaden the ways we carry the ball up to that point and expand our options.
+It’s gradually being studied, so while increasing our range, I want to focus on results and keep working hard in the second half of the season.

-Q, Coach Albert Pobor has mentioned that he wants to increase the attacks from the center.
-In a game where there were many attacks from the sides, is it his intention to increase the number of through passes to the front line in the center?
+Q: Coach Albert PUIG ORTONEDA has mentioned wanting to increase attacks through the center.
+Given that there have been many attacks from the sides, is the intention to increase wedge passes that connect to the front line through the center?

-A, there are also changes and tactical aspects, so it's not easy to say clearly, but initially we avoided passes in the center, but as everyone has grown, the demands have also increased.
-I think that if we improve the accuracy and can go from both the side and the center, we will level up even more.
+A, there is that change as well, and due to tactical reasons, I can't say it clearly, but initially we avoided passes through the center.
+However, as everyone has been improving, the demands have also increased.
+By improving that accuracy and being able to attack from both the sides and the center, I think we will level up even more.

 Q, starting from the January camp, I feel like the phase has improved a bit recently, do you feel a sense of growth on the pitch?

-A, initially it was mainly building up from a low position, but now we are coming up with ideas in the middle, front, and final finishing stages.
+A, at first, the build-up mainly started from a low position, but now we are coming up with ideas from the midfield to the front, especially in the final finishing stages.

 Q, is the finishing part the key point for the second half?